iamshakkib/clonenetflix/README.md

 ## Here, I have cloned Netflix using Springboot, React and MongoDB lets understand why ?

+### This is the most emotional reason which motivated me for developing this project is :- I didnt find tutorial for Netflix-Clone in Springboot sadly !
+So i
+### created on my own.

 1. I wanted to showcase my skills, I have used Springboot because I wanted to use the best coding practices and made it as **loosely coupled** as possible and wanted to implement the solid design principles and Aspect Oriented Programming.
 As I have used for handling Exceptions I know it is not core AOP but springboot have a wrapper on it.
 I have followed the Single Responsibilty Principle and also the Interface Segregation principle.

 2. I have used React here because it is simple one page frontend.
 I took help in designing the frontend.